What is a hornet?

 Remove the things they might be attracted to, such as poorly sealed garbage cans or overburdened fruit trees.
 You can also make sure to keep any potential entry points closed off by paying special attention to your home’s exterior and foundation.
 Hornets are attracted to white lights at night.
 Consider changing your outdoor bulbs to yellow.

 How can Gregory Pest remove hornets from my home or business?

-Where can I get help with hornets?
+Where can I get professional hornet control?